yashbaddi/FoodieFleet/README.md

 ---

-`getCusine:`
+`getItem:`
-GET /cusine/:cusineID
+GET /item/:itemID
 \
-Read a perticualar cusine in a object with cusineID and restaurant id
+Read a perticualar item in a object with itemID and restaurant id

 Path Parameters:

-- cusineID:CusineID of the cusine
+- itemID:ItemID of the item

 Response Body:

-- Response Bodys a details of that cusine in Object
+- Response Bodys a details of that item in Object

 Response Status: